Before you leave:

 If possible, try to travel with 100£ ‘emergency’ cash as a backup to pay for trains fares to get to the city, food in the airport, etc.

 [ return to top ]

 Things you might not expect...

-Cambridge University is made up of different colleges (including Trinity College where you are going to have classes), which have the oldest and most beautiful buildings in the UK.
+Cambridge University is made up of several different colleges, many of which have some of the oldest and most beautiful buildings in the UK.
 The colleges' buildings are usually arranged around courts.
 It is possible to walk around some of these and visit chapels and halls.

 Cambridge also has a market, open 6 days a week.
-It sells food, clothes, and other goods, with souvenirs in summer.
+It sells food, clothes and other goods, with souvenirs in the summer.
 On Sunday, there are craft stalls and a Farmers' Market.

 Bicycles are a common form of transport and you can rent them for the period of time that you are there.

 You are not allowed to play tennis in the streets of Cambridge by law!

 Differences between Cambridge and a major U.S. city...